 Be sure to visit your library early, these will be checked out fast!
 If you can’t get your hands on a hard copy, I’ve linked read-alouds on YouTube.
 All links are working as of the time of posting, but please let me know if any of these links don’t work for you later.

 Hug Machine by Scott Campbell If you are working on final /g/, this book has plenty of those!
-You’ll talk about describing words, square, long, soft.
+You’ll talk about describing words, square, long, and soft.
 Who do you give hugs to?
 Great conversation starter.

 Love Monster and the Last Chocolate by Rachel Bright Will Love Monster share the box of chocolates he found?
 A sweet story about how it’s nice to share.